activated-research-company/EclipsePatch/README.md

     If plugged in, disconnect the power supply to your Eclipse.
   </li>
   <li>
-    Connect the Eclipse to your computer via USB.
+    Connect your Eclipse to your computer via USB.
   </li>
   <li>
-    Extract zipped patch folder.
+    Extract the zipped patch folder.
   </li>
   <li>
     Run (double-click) the Patch file, this should open a progress window.